t-haskell/K-Nearest-Neighbors_IBM.ML/README.md

 ## Description

 This lab explores the application of the K-Nearest Neighbors (KNN) algorithm for classification, using customer demographic data.
-The goal is to classify telecommunications customers into specific identification groups based on features such as region, tenure, age, and income.
+The goal is to classify telecommunications customers into specific identification groups (Basic-service, E-Service, Plus Service, and Total Service) based on features such as region, tenure, age, and income.
 The lab is part of the IBM Machine Learning with Python Certification Course.

 ## Objectives